reactioon/rdebug/README.md

 ## Concept

 `RDEBUG` has the watcher concept.
-So, the whole structure of the RDEBUG is based in an specific context with an  typical flow of data for development like `debug`, `logs`, `tests`, `queries`, `trace`.
+So, the whole structure of the RDEBUG is based in an specific context with an  typical flow of data for watch like `debug`, `logs`, `tests`, `queries`, `trace`.
 The context can be the name of app, software, process or anything.

 First we have an `Context`, inside of an context we have an `Flow` ( debug | logs | tests | queries | trace ) and inside of an flow we have `Directions` (start | end).